vinayhosamane/MasterCoredata/README.md

 # MasterCoredata
 This repository is to try different uses cases in coredata.

+If you want to read a book on Coredata, then try this. https://www.objc.io/books/core-data/preview/ You will master all the techniques.

 - [x] Model Creation From Editor

 - [x] CRUD Operations on Coredata managed object model